What Is OCR And How Does It Copy Text From Image?

 Academies and Institutions

 Academies and institutions make the most of OCR technology.
-It helps them keep years and years of record stowed away with the help of OCR.
+It helps them keep years and years of records stowed away with the help of OCR.

 Moreover, students in such institutions can benefit because image-to-text converters can help them study hours of material within minutes.